javieretcheto/Simulations/assets/README.md

 # Assets

-This folder contains images and other static files used in the project.
+This folder contains images and other static files used in the repository.